Twitter to interview Elon Musk, known for combative testimony

 "Do you intend to comply with the judge's admonition there?" asked attorney William Fishbach.

-(Reporting by Tom Hals in Wilmington, Delaware; additional reporting by Hyunjoo Jin in San Francisco; editing by Amy Stevens and David Gregorio)
+(Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Hyunjoo Jin in San Francisco; Editing by Amy Stevens, David Gregorio)

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))